shincurry/Maria/README.md

 # Maria

-An OS X app/widget for aria2 download tool.
+A macOS GUI app/widget for aria2 download tool.

 You can see dev plan [here](https://github.com/ShinCurry/Maria/projects/1).